-Seven years on from the merger in 2010 between Lovells and US firm Hogan & Hartson and the firm is doing ok, thank you.
-The work is generally seen as top drawer, and the firm has a sizeable presence with around 50 offices across the globe.
-Most recently it launched a formal association with Shanghai Free Trade Zone based Chinese law firm Fujian Fidelity law firm.
+Several years on from the merger in 2010 between Lovells and US firm Hogan & Hartson and the firm is doing ok, thank you.
+The work is generally seen as top drawer, and the firm has a sizeable presence with around 50 offices across the globe, plus a formal association with Shanghai Free Trade Zone-based Chinese law firm Fujian Fidelity law firm.

 From a pure profitability point of view the firm is unlikely to challenge the Magic Circle – however well it pays its partners, they make significantly less than they’d get at Linklaters.
 But it doesn’t need to.
 According to one associate, this “reflects a good work life balance for associates and a lower leverage that allows real prospects of partnership”.
 It's hard to argue with that.

 That said HogLove has had to look over its shoulder at the firms challenging the silver circle who can offer lower cost overheads.
 Partly in reaction to this HogLove opened its legal service centre in Birmingham in 2014.
 And it followed this by launching a global business centre in Louisville, Kentucky in 2016.

 This firm also takes enormous pride in marketing its “friendliness”.
 And by and large the evidence supports this.
 A trainee says that "we are expected to have a life outside of work and whilst friends in other firms cancel their dinner plans we can generally make ours every time".
 One lawyer gushes about the "low twat:legend ratio".

 However, there were some voices of discontent from the business service staff, with one complaining that "the firm always had a great reputation for being 'friendly'.
 Not any more.
 When support staff are referred to as 'overheads' by a partner that is pretty sad".
 There were other grumbles among support staff with one saying there needed to be "an improvement in salaries".